All lives come to an end. How do we prepare ourselves and our loved ones for the close of life?

 In times of acute health crises, family members and those closest to us may need to make a myriad of health decisions with us or on our behalf if we are unable to make those decisions.
 They will also need to care for us and to live with us as we die.
 Sometimes death is sudden and other times it may mean a slow decline over months or years.
 How do we ensure that we and our loved ones are as ready as possible?
 How can we make sure that our wishes are known to those making decisions?
 How can the healthcare community and society support both professional and personal caregivers?

-On February 7, 2019, we will convene a conversation at Georgetown about some of the most difficult and universal issues facing our society.
+On February 7, 2019, we convened a conversation at Georgetown about some of the most difficult and universal issues facing our society.
 We will bring together a variety of perspectives to discuss care at the end of life.

-The event will be held in Gaston Hall at 7pm, preceded by an opening reception beginning at 6pm in Riggs Library
+The event was held in Gaston Hall at 7pm, preceded by an opening reception beginning at 6pm in Riggs Library

 This year’s panelists include: